Home Compare BMY vs PNR

 Bristol-Myers Squibb Company vs Pentair: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Bristol-Myers Squibb Company carrying a narrow edge on stability.
-Pentair still has the edge on growth, which keeps the comparison from looking entirely one-sided.
+Bristol-Myers Squibb Company leads structurally, with stability as the clearest single gap between the two profiles.
 On the market side, Bristol-Myers Squibb Company is in better shape — its trend is intact while Pentair's trend has broken down.
 That puts structure and market broadly in agreement — Bristol-Myers Squibb Company's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.